tidyverse/forcats/README.md

 Overview
 --------

 R uses **factors** to handle categorical variables, variables that have a fixed and known set of possible values.
 Factors are also helpful for reordering character vectors to improve display.
-The goal of the **forcats** package is to provide a suite of tools that solve common problems with factors.
-Some examples include: - `fct_reorder()`: Reordering a factor by another variable. - `fct_infreq()`: Reordering a factor by the frequency of values. - `fct_lump()`: Collapsing the least frequent values of a factor into "other". - `fct_relevel()`: Manually changing the order of a factor.
+The goal of the **forcats** package is to provide a suite of tools that solve common problems with factors, including changing the order of levels or the values.
+Some examples include: - `fct_reorder()`: Reordering a factor by another variable. - `fct_infreq()`: Reordering a factor by the frequency of values. - `fct_relevel()`: Changing the order of a factor by hand. - `fct_lump()`: Collapsing the least/most frequent values of a factor into "other".

 You can learn more about each of these in vignette("forcats").